geoffrey-tan/node-app/README.md

 I would try to write code to make the application run on both the local computer and the online version.
 For example I had to use `process.env.PORT` for the web application and change it to `8000` for the local version with an if statement.

 In Heroku you push your commit to their git and then Heroku will automatically deployed it on their server.
-Little setup is needed to make it work.
 You would need the Heroku CLI installed and you have to setup some environment variables that are stored in .env locally.

 Online version:
 https://app-geoffrey-tan.herokuapp.com/